Online Learning Simulation that helps students achieve in math!

 Start Today

-Although the program is self paced, most teachers use this Program as an eight-week unit of instruction.
+Although the program is self paced, plan on students spending about twenty class periods to achieve a sound solution to the simulation.
+The game-play portion is another 8+ hours but can be accomplished outside the classroom.
 Optional lessons provide blended learning activities.
 Students in Grade 6 or higher should be able to complete the simulation independently with guidance from the teacher.

 This program is COPPA compliant (Children's Online Privacy Protection Act) and adheres to federal law that regulates the collection and storage of personal data of children under 13 years old.
 Also, the software offers keyboard accessibility to ensure all students have access to information without requiring a mouse.